haochen-rye/NeRV/README.md

 The code is organized as follows:
 * train_nerv.py includes a generic traiing routine.
 * model_nerv.py contains the dataloader and neural network architecure
-* video/imae dataset in data directory, we provide big buck bunny here
+* data/ directory video/imae dataset, we provide big buck bunny here
-* checkpoint directory contains some pre-trained model on big buck bunny dataset
+* checkpoint/ directory contains some pre-trained model on big buck bunny dataset
+* log files (tensorboard, txt, state_dict etc.) will be saved in output directory (specified by ```--outf```)

 ## Reproducing experiments